 Here are some specific reasons these programs are being considered and implemented nationwide:

 The Internet Revolution has placed knowledge and power in the hands of the people.
 But this shift has not empowered equally.
 The following infographic by OnlineITdegree.net describes how America’s disadvantaged have been left behind, further deepening social divides.

-An acceptable usage policy (AUP) is a set of rules applied by the owner or manager (you) of a network, illness website or large IT system that restricts the ways in which the network, stuff website or system may be used.
+An acceptable usage policy (AUP) is a set of rules applied by the owner or manager (you) of a network, website or large IT system that restricts the ways in which the network, website or system may be used.
 The AUP is an integral part of security policies for businesses, universities, schools, Internet Service Providers (ISPs) and website owners, often to reduce the potential for legal action that may be taken by a user.
 They should be clearly written, widely distributed, and frequently updated to accommodate changing technology.

 Do your passwords have the strength of character to protect you?
-Can they fight the evil forces like hackers, viagra sale phishers and spyware?
+Can they fight the evil forces like hackers, phishers and spyware?
 Or are they just a click away from being cracked?
 The infographic highlights best and worst practices to help to protect your information online.

 There are some big advantages to be considered with the current trend towards incorporating BYOD into the classroom or office.
 But there are also some downsides.
 The infographic that follows might help you to make sense of this potentially game-changing phenomenon.

-At first glance, pharm BYOD (bring your own device) looks like a magical solution.
+At first glance, BYOD (bring your own device) looks like a magical solution.
 It helps solve funding challenges for schools looking to implement 1:1 programs, it enables teachers to integrate online learning into the classroom, and it frees students from network limitations.
 But it presents challenges as well, ranging from security concerns to possible classroom distractions.
 So how widespread is BYOD use?